Models to gain knowledge about brain diseases

 Ivan is clear to emphasize the importance of mice to the knowledge we have actually gained about Alzheimer's disease today.
 He is also clear about the need for more human-based methods for us to better understand the causes behind the disease.

 Speed and quantity

 – Right now, we struggle to get immune cells – so-called microglial cells – to grow together with neurons in our organoids, says Ivan.
-Once we have a finished organoid, we induce something similar to Alzheimer's disease pathology in it.
+Once we have a mature organoid, we induce something similar to Alzheimer's disease pathology in it.
 We can then study the interaction between nerve and immune cells at a molecular level, which is difficult to do in animals.

 – We must consider that we do not get an organoid with only mature cells; immature cells remain and can influence the pathology.
 We need additional time to optimize our organoids to mirror neurodegenerative conditions.

 Nor can one study cognitive behaviours in an organoid.
 For example, researchers still need to study memory deficits in living mice.
 But with the help of organoids, many parts of an experiment can be done without animals, unlike previous research where there was a lack of alternatives.

 Protocols and infrastructures

 Ivan and his team expect to need another two years to create qualified organoids.
 They must also produce a simple and clear description in form of a research protocol, which is easy to follow for others who will use the model.

 Short delivery times and large-scale production at a relatively low cost provide good conditions for use.
 But in order to bring about a real change, infrastructure adaptations towards high-throughput must be developed and made available to the individual researcher.

 – To be able to grow enough organoids of good quality, one needs for example some form of bioreactor, says Ivan.
 We have built our own semi-high-throughput bioreactor together with engineers at KTH, but you cannot expect all research groups to do that.